On this fourth day of Kwanzaa: Ujamaa (Cooperative Economics) I’d like to share with you Black wedding vendors to support in Charlotte NC

 7.NATURAL HAIR CARE: This Bride has never had a relaxer, and usually wears her hair flat ironed.
 The mother of the bride has dreadlocks.
 Between them they have two natural stylists they trusted for this special day:

 KINKY COIFS BY TERISHA: (The Brides wedding Hair) For over 10 years Terisha has been ahead of the curve in Charlotte NC when it comes to natural hair care and styling.
 Terisha is a TEACHER who loves the natural pattern of your hair!
 You can find her by leaving a message on her Facebook page HERE!

-TEMIKA BLACK: (mother of the bride) Again, finding talent in your social circles is key to supporting Black business. @sweettart_86 gives your locks the edge and fun you may want, specializing in color she will make your locks fun and healthy!
-For an appointment email her at: firstname.lastname@example.org.
+TEMIKA BLACK: (mother of the bride) Again, finding talent in your social circles is key to supporting Black business. @sweettart_86 gives your locks the edge and fun you may want, specializing in a color she will make your locks fun and healthy!
+For an appointment email her at firstname.lastname@example.org.

 9.LOCKHART MEDIA + MARKETING: Offering Marketing, Website Design, and Social Media strategies, this NYC styled Advertising Agency can give your event the unique, modern, boutique warm style you want.
 They also offer a vintage Mad-Men style of advertising that sets them apart from other local agencies.

 For this wedding, Lockhart Media, consulted, curated vendors, and designed the wedding website.
 Owned and operated by husband and wife team, Margo and Daryle Lockhart they are a treasure trove of talent!
 If you are interested in hiring an excellent marketing team contact email@example.com

 With these wonderful vendors, we were able to incorporate Ujamaa the 4th principle of Kwanzaa, the idea of building and maintaining our own stores, shops, and other businesses.
 Look into your network and be creative with ways to support one another.